 The day’s big event, the annual Come Catch the Glow Parade, begins at 5:30 p.m.
 By that time, Elkhorn Avenue, the main street through downtown Estes Park, is lined with people waiting for the hour-long parade of lighted floats to pass.
 Estes Park has been home to a holiday parade for over than 20 years.

 More than 30 lighted units transform the town’s main street into an absolutely magical setting.
-Floats to watch for this year, a Stanley Steamer with a brass performance group aboard; a float featuring a huge holiday feast with all the trimmings, a gold and white pipe organ surrounded by over-sized lyrics with jazz pianist Ray Young at the keyboard and an elegant winter princess.
+Floats to watch for: a Stanley Steamer with a brass performance group aboard; a float featuring a huge holiday feast with all the trimmings, a gold and white pipe organ surrounded by over-sized lyrics with jazz pianist Ray Young at the keyboard and an elegant winter princess.
 The parade typically attracts up to 25,000 spectators from throughout the region.

 The parade is a moving extension of the holiday décor for which Estes Park is known: 135 streetlights are dressed with lighted multi-colored LED Christmas tree shapes and 190 live trees throughout town sparkle with tiny white lights.
 In addition, the town displays seven larger-than-life murals depicting everything from old-time nursery rhymes such as “The Old Woman in the Shoe” to spiritually-based parables.

 It’s just the beginning of special holiday events in this mountain village.